 A big reason why businesses fail is because they’re started by inexperienced, ill-prepared entrepreneurs.
 Poor planning and weak leadership will result in failure.
 Failure also happens due to a lack of market demand, low cash flow, and a poor sales strategy.

-It’s true that remaining handcuffed to your 9 to 5 will prevent you from reaching your full potential in terms of success, fulfilment and wealth creation.
+It’s true that remaining handcuffed to your 9 to 5 will prevent you from reaching your full potential in terms of success, fulfillment and wealth creation.
 You can’t, however, just decide to become an entrepreneur because it sounds like a better life.

 You have to know what demand you can fill in the marketplace.
 Also, you need a long-term vision complete with the necessary funds, strategies, and business skills.
 If you don’t plan well, then over time your business could fail.